edgio-docs/edgio-docs/src/guides/v6/performance/traditional_sites.md

 - `service-worker.ts`: Is run on the browser.
 The service worker is able to prefetch content (main product image, scripts, fonts, links, etc. as defined here) from within the potential next page’s document.
 We call this method "deepfetching".
   This file is where deepfetching rules are defined: the selector, how many elements, which attribute to fetch, resource type, and an optional callback function for more complex fetches (as shown in the example).
 Here's more detailed info about [deepfetching](#deep-fetching).
-- `shoppingFlowRouteFeatures.ts`: Is run on {{ PRODUCT_NAME }}.
+- `shoppingFlowRouteHandler.ts`: Is run on {{ PRODUCT_NAME }}.
 It’s where the caching rules get implemented, as well as where the modifications to be made to the requests and/or responses to support caching of dynamic content are defined.
+- `cache.ts`: This is where the caching rules are defined for both {{ PRODUCT_NAME }} (edge) and the browser.
 - `routes.ts`: This is where the routes to be cached and prefetched are defined, as well as what to pass through without modification and what to serve up as static content.
 - `browser.ts`: This is the entry point for the `main.js` javascript bundle which is added to the window.